24

 HAUT-MÉDOC

 Cantemerle and La Tour Carnet impressed a lot.
-Both were very aromatic (ripe dark berries) on the nose, seductive and charming, intense, delightfully balanced.
+Both were very aromatic (ripe dark berries) on the nose, seductive, charming, intense, and delightfully balanced.
 Terrific length and gracious aftertaste.
 Splendid effort for the vintage.
 90p.

 OK wines: Lamarque.
 86p